diogocezar/diogocezar/README.md

 <h3> :metal: &nbsp;About Me </h3>

-🌟 I am passionate about opportunities where I can apply my experience and love for technology in a technical leadership role.
+My name is Diogo Cezar, and I am 39 years old.
+With over 18 years of experience in technology and a Master’s degree in AI, my journey has been marked by leading high-performance teams and developing innovative solutions for large companies.My passion for sharing knowledge has always guided my career, and I have had the honor of working with renowned brands such as Twitter, Visa, Volkswagen, and prominent artists like Michel Teló and Fernando & Sorocaba.I’ve led strategic projects and fostered team engagement at companies like Neon, Luizalabs, and Provi, driving impactful outcomes such as integrating the Neon account into MEI Fácil—gaining 200k new customers in a year—and scaling Luizalabs’ Wallet Magalu project.
+As a Co-founder of Typper, named a top 100 Brazilian tech startup, and former Head of Technology at Bankme, I focus on building a tech culture that values team happiness, collaboration, and impactful, responsible innovation.I am always open to opportunities where I can apply my experience and passion for technology in a technical leadership role.
 My goal is to build efficient and happy teams, create collaborative organizational cultures, and continue learning and teaching.

-👉 Seasoned Technology Leader with over 18 years of industry experience.
-Master’s degree in AI and professor at UTFPR, teaching Technology in Systems Analysis and Development and Computer Engineering programs;

-👉 As CEO of Typper, one of the top 100 technology startups in Brazil, achieved a user base of over 50k, with more than 15k images, 17k texts, and 35k codes generated using AI.

-👉 As Head of Technology at Bankme, successfully doubled the velocity of technology teams and fostered a strong tech culture;

-👉 At Luizalabs, I was the technical reference for the Magalupay Tribe, focusing on scalability and efficiency.
-Support in preparation for Black Friday and creation of new products such as Wallet Magalu and Digital Account;

-👉 Spearheaded the integration of the Neon account into the MEI Fácil app, resulting in the acquisition of 200k customers within the first year;

-👉 Extensive experience in leading high-performance teams and developing innovative solutions for renowned brands such as Twitter, Visa, and Volkswagen and prominent artists like Michel Teló and Fernando & Sorocaba;

----

 - 🤔 &nbsp; Internet Dinosaur, older than a 💾. ♥️ technology!
 - 🎓 &nbsp; (2010~2012) Master in Computer Science (Studying AI) - UFPR